perryholden/Holdenovi_Profiler/README.md

 1. Copy the `holdenovi_profiler.xml.sample` file to `var/holdenovi_profiler.xml` and configure based on XML file comments.
 2. Disable the full-page and block caches: `bin/magento cache:disable full_page block_html`
 3. Run the following command: `bin/magento dev:profiler:enable '{"drivers":[{"type":"Holdenovi\\Profiler\\Driver\\Hierarchy"}]}'`

-## TODO:

-1. Add buttons to admin view page.
-2. Refactor CSS into LESS
-3. Refactor the config and isEnabled because this is already done by Profiler
-4. Implement the clear method in the new Stat